pyeventsourcing/eventsourcing/docs/topics/user_guide/snapshotting.rst

 Run the code
 ------------

-Now snapshots of the example entity will be taken after every event it publishes, including after both its created and discarded events.
+The application object can be used in the same way as before.
+Now snapshots of an example entity will be taken every second event.

 .. code:: python